joshwnj/words/fun-with-emacs-compile.md

 This is all well and good for your average user.
 But as a programmer I appreciate tools that are programmable.
 That's one of the big things that has kept me on emacs over the years.

 There was a time way back when I embraced my destiny as a web developer.
-Regardless of how limited the web platform seeemd compared to native applications, there was something whispering softly to the creative place in my heart.
+Regardless of how limited the web platform seemed compared to native applications, there was something whispering softly to the creative place in my heart.
 When I saw how to open up a console and edit the code on the page as it ran, I was hooked - this was my "View Source" moment.
 Looking back, my enjoyment of using emacs stems from a similar place.

 Now before going further, a disclaimer: I am not by any stretch a master emacs user or lisper.
 I don't gpg-encrypt my emails, and I sometimes (regrettably) use non-free software.
 However I know enough emacs to get by, and what I hope to show is that even this small amount has led to a very satisfying experience of what a text editor can be.